page-up-arrow

 What this program does...

-The Anxiety Treatment and Research Clinic's (ATRC) mission is to provide excellence and leadership in evidence based clinical service, education and research for anxiety disorders.
+The Anxiety Treatment and Research Clinic's (ATRC) mission is to provide excellence and leadership in evidence based clinical service, education and research for anxiety and related disorders.

 Our team of experts offer comprehensive evaluations and proven treatments for anxiety-related conditions.
-Treatments at the ATRC include both medications and effective psychological treatments.
+Treatments at the ATRC include both medications and effective psychotherapy treatments.
 Our interdisciplinary staff is available to consult with your family doctor, psychiatrist and other professionals who are involved in your care.
-A physician referral is required to access care at the ATRC – for more information on how to access the clinic, please review our Referral Section.

 "Anxiety Disorder" is an umbrella term that covers several different presentations of anxiety characterized by irrational and excessive fear, apprehensive and tense feelings, difficulty managing daily tasks and/or distress related to these tasks.
 Research shows that up to one in four adults has an anxiety disorder sometime in their life, and that one person in 10 is likely to have had an anxiety disorder in the past year.
 Anxiety disorders are the most common mental health problem in women, and are second only to substance use disorders in men.*